UK warns off BP suitors now Shell unavailable as 'white knight'

-LONDON (Reuters) - Britain’s warning to potential suitors of BP (BP.L) is a sign of the oil major’s vulnerability to a takeover bid and that a more politically palatable tie-up with Royal Dutch Shell (RDSa.L) no longer seems to be an option, banking and industry sources said.
+LONDON, April 27 (Reuters) - Britain’s warning to potential suitors of BP is a sign of the oil major’s vulnerability to a takeover bid and that a more politically palatable tie-up with Royal Dutch Shell no longer seems to be an option, banking and industry sources said.

 Despite championing a laissez-faire policy towards takeover deals, Britain has always had a special interest in BP, dating back to the creation of the company via an unusual government investment master-minded by Winston Churchill.